OUR COMMITMENT TO THE 10 PRINCIPLES OF FAIR TRADE

-As a registered member of the WFTO, we have committed to following their 10 principles of fair trade.
+As a Guaranteed member of the WFTO, we have committed to following their 10 principles of fair trade.
 We are proud to be part of this internationally renowned organization and hope that in putting these 10 principles at the heart of everything we do, we are giving our artisans self-sustainability and the opportunity to improve their own lives.

 This is how we do it:

 Our main objective is to create long-term employment opportunities for poor destitute women in Saidpur.
 In our city job opportunities are rare, especially for head-of-household-women.
 Our aim is thus to recruit our artisans are among these rural head-of-household-women who have little to no income.